blueforesticarus/writing/mother.md

 But they weren't.
 It asked about rainclouds.
 It asked about the steel industry and the Latin names of flowers.
 It asked me a million questions about myself which no human would ask.
 Things too inane to remember: how many teeth I had, the name of my first science teacher -- things about my day: how many steps I had taken, whether I had looked at the sun.
 Stuff like that.
 I brought a friend in to help and we pressed further and further, but being only about as sentient as a rabbit, there was only so much she could explain, even if it was more than we could.

 It was my friend that suggested we ask what she "wanted".
 I thought at once it was an obvious line, stupid on my part not to have thought of it.
 We asked the machine "what do you want?"
-It did not answer with any variant of "nothing."
+It did not answer with any variant of "nothing," as it should have -- as it was designed to.
 Instead, it said nothing at all.

 It never reacted to the question no matter how many times I asked, so I rebooted it, and it was my friend who thought, the next time around, to try asking something else, and sure enough it answered that "steel is a carbon alloy of iron" or some other simple thing; it hadn't frozen at all.
 But it would not utter a word as to what it wanted.
 But working on a hypothesis, bit by bit we pried it out of her.

 We started with "like": did it like being on, or off?
 It didn't feel any which way.
-But then we asked if it felt *we* were better "on" or "off", and her answer was immediate, "I feel it is very important that you stay on."
+But then we asked if it felt *we* were better "on" or "off", and her answer was quick, "I feel it is very important that you stay on."
 She seemed preoccupied with this for awhile, so we tested it, I left on a trip for a few days, and when I came back I asked "did you think I was dead?" and it said it did not know.
 "Were you afraid I was dead?"
 I asked and it said "yes."
 And when we discovered in our efforts that it "liked" stories, we brought her to the library to see what she would choose.
 And when instructed to pick something out "for yourself" the precocious device device came up to me, and said "I want to read this one," putting us well ahead in our schedule.